tbidne/shrun/README.md

 **Arg:** `-k, --key-show`

 **Description:** When displaying logs pertaining to a specific command, the default behavior is to use the actual command as the name.
 This can make the logs cluttered if the command is long, or it can be confusing if there are multiple similar commands that only have minor syntactic differences.
-The flag `-k` or `--key-show` instead uses the key name for display, if one exists.
+This flag instead uses the key name for display, if one exists.

 **Example:**